Table of Contents

 Finding the Right Dosage: Frequency, Session Length, and Distance

-After you have purchased a good-quality red light therapy device, such as one from the Total Spectrum series, you can simply perform red light therapy using the proper instructions.
-Avoid excessive use of the device since excessive exposure will lead to side effects.
+After you have purchased a good-quality red light therapy device, you should follow the proper instructions.
 It is recommended to perform red light therapy 3 to 5 times a week, with each session lasting between 10 to 20 minutes.
-Maintain the device at a distance of about 6 to 12 inches from the target area.
+Maintain the device at a distance of about 6 to 12 inches from the target area, and always consult your device's official usage guide.

 Conclusion: The Role of Red Light Therapy in Prolapse Treatment